Image by Maik from Pixabay

 Disagreeing

 Architectural work may lead to many disagreements and conflicts.
 Different cultures have very different ideas about how productive confrontation is for a team or an organization.
-This scale measures tolerance for open debate and inclination to see it as helpful or harmful to collegial relationships (Figure 7).
+The Disagreeing scale measures tolerance for open debate and inclination to see it as helpful or harmful to collegial relationships (Figure 7).

 Like the Leading and Deciding scales, architects need to have an open conversation with the team and agree on how to disagree.
 Disagreeing is an unavoidable part of the work of architects that want to make an impact.
 Due to the higher diversity of their audiences, architects must also be extra attentive to the cultural aspects of disagreeing to avoid taking too personally what others consider a routine work discussion.